 Pvt.
 Joseph L. Wisniowski was born on March 12, 1919, in Chicago, Illinois, the son of Frank Wisniowski & Bernice Kadzik-Wisniowski .
 With his five sisters and two brothers, he grew up at 2108 West Eighteenth Street in Chicago.
 Like so many other boys of the time, Joe never went to high school.
-Instead, he went to work at an assembler at a company that manufactured globes.
+Instead, he went to work at the Great Northern Chair Company.

+The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his mother as his contact person.
 Joseph was inducted into the U. S. Army on March 4, 1941, and joined B Company during its training at Fort Knox, Kentucky.
-Joe was put into B Company to fill-out the company roster after the original National Guardsmen from Illinois were transferred to Headquarters Company in early 1941.
+Joe was put into B Company to fill-out the company roster after the original National Guardsmen, from Illinois, had been transferred to Headquarters Company in early 1941.

 A typical day started at 6:15 A.M. with reveille, but most of the soldiers were already up so they could wash, dress, and be on time for assembly.
 Breakfast was from 7 to 8 A.M. which was followed buy calisthenics from 8 to 8:30.
 After this, the remainder of the morning dealt with .30 and .50 caliber machine guns, pistols, map reading, care of personal equipment, military courtesy, and training in military tactics.